-Some people experience allergy symptoms all year round (such as pet allergies or dust mite allergies for example), might not be effected by being exposed to a high pollen count.
-However, most people who suffer with asthma or allergies react to more then one trigger and will experience the typical allergy and asthma symptoms.
+Some people experience allergy symptoms all year round (such as pet allergies or dust mite allergies for example), might not be affected by being exposed to a high pollen count.
+However, most people who suffer with asthma or allergies react to more than one trigger and will experience the typical allergy and asthma symptoms.
 Time of day when you are exposed to pollen can be important - for instance, grass emits pollen from early morning, while birch starts emitting pollen only at noon.
 Your symptoms toward pollen may be especially strong late in the day.
 The reason is a pollen shower, which is pollen descending in the evening as the air it is borne upon cools and sinks.

-Pollen comes from the male part of a plant and consists of microscopic grains (typically 10 to 40 microns diameter, but some plants produce a light pollen dust whose grains are less than five microns wide).
+Pollen comes from the male part of a plant and consists of microscopic grains (typically 10 to 40 microns diameter, but some plants produce light pollen dust whose grains are less than five microns wide).
 It is the wind-pollinated plants, like the grasses, which have small, inconspicuous flowers, that are responsible for most allergies.
 Having said that, some people are also allergic to the pollen of cut flowers, like lilies, which are insect-pollinated.
-Pollen is just like dust - millions of grains travel through the air and get into the mouth, nose and lungs.
+Pollen is just like dust - millions of grains travel through the air and get into the mouth, nose, and lungs.

 You can protect yourself in several simple ways.
 For instance:

 What pollen season are we in and how high is the pollen count?

 The pollen count is the number of pollen grains in a given volume of air over a 24 hour period.
 A pollen count of 50 or less is considered low, and a count of 1000 or more is high.
 People do vary, however, in how sensitive they are to pollen.
 One person’s ‘low’ may be someone else’s ‘high’.
 The pollen forecast, like the weather forecast, depends upon temperature, the time of year, and humidity.